Indian Ocean: Climate

-During summer, warm continental masses draw moist air from the Indian Ocean hence producing heavy rainfall.
+During summer, warm continental masses draw moist air from the Indian Ocean, producing heavy rainfall.
 The process is reversed during winter, resulting in dry conditions.

 Several features make the Indian Ocean unique.
 It constitutes the core of the large-scale Tropical Warm Pool which, when interacting with the atmosphere, affects the climate both regionally and globally.
 Asia blocks heat export and prevents the ventilation of the Indian Ocean thermocline.
-That continent also drives the Indian Ocean monsoon, the strongest on Earth, which causes large-scale seasonal variations in ocean currents, including the reversal of the Somali Current and Indian Monsoon Current.
-Because of the Indian Ocean Walker circulation there are no continuous equatorial easterlies.
+Asia also drives the Indian Ocean monsoon, the strongest on Earth, which causes large-scale seasonal variations in ocean currents, including the reversal of the Somali Current and Indian Monsoon Current.
+Because of the Indian Ocean Walker circulation, there are no continuous equatorial easterlies.
 Upwelling occurs near the Horn of Africa and the Arabian Peninsula in the Northern Hemisphere and north of the trade winds in the Southern Hemisphere.
 The Indonesian Throughflow is a unique Equatorial connection to the Pacific.